Medicare online accounts

-Medicare Online is an easy way to view, update and get information.
-Register or logon to Medicare Online (a Medicare card is required).
+Medicare online accounts is an easy way to view, update and get information.
+Register or logon to Medicare online accounts (a Medicare card is required).

 You need to know

 Everyone who lives in Australia—except Norfolk Island residents—is eligible for a Medicare card.
 A New Zealand citizen who is living in Australia may also enrol if they provide the required documentation.

 If you are a new arrival or visitor to Australia, find out about Medicare and if you are eligible in our translated information kit or visitor information sheets.

 Enrol for Medicare